micmejia/bible-dump/NKJV/1 Timothy/1 Tim 5.md

 For some have already turned aside after Satan.

 ###### 16
-If any believing [^e]man or woman has widows, let them [^f]relieve them, and do not let the church be burdened, that it may relieve those who are really widows. ## Honor the Elders
+If any believing man or woman has widows, let them relieve them, and do not let the church be burdened, that it may relieve those who are really widows. ## Honor the Elders

 ###### 17
 Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine.